drivendataorg/power-laws-optimization/README.md

 File | Description
 ---- | -----
-`├── data` | A directory that has all of the input data as `.csv`s that are provided by the competition.
+`├── data` | A directory that has all of the input data as `.csv`s that are provided by the competition. **Competitors must at the data themselves after downloading it from the competition.**
 `├── output` | A directory for storing the output of a single simulation run.
 `├── all_results` | This directory contains results from all of the runs executed.
 `├── simulate` | The Python code for the simulation.